jean/collective.listingviews/README.rst

   collection items;
 - unique CSS classes for the lists and each field type.

-By default Fields that can make up a ListingView are :
+By default Fields that can make up a ListingView are:

 - Creation Date (Date, Date & Time)
 - Creator